 When you go about these workouts, remember that finding your marathon pace is a personalized process, and for athletes chasing a Boston qualifier, it’s even more nuanced, says Farias.
 “Because there is usually a high number of applicants, Boston accepts the fastest within each age group and gender, so building in a buffer beyond the qualifying time is essential,” she says.

-Working with a run coach and using a pace calculator can help you estimate your goal marathon pace to BQ, but the most accurate way to determine it is by doing these workouts throughout a training cycle, explains Farias.
+Associate Health & Fitness Editor pace calculator can help you estimate your goal marathon pace to BQ, but the most accurate way to determine it is by doing these workouts throughout a training cycle, explains Farias.
 Depending on how you’re doing when you start training, you can determine what steps you need to take to improve, or delay your goal race if you’re falling short.

 It’s also important to note that if you have a marathon on your schedule that you hope will earn you the coveted BQ, it’s important to train for that course.
 “Preparing for a Boston-qualifying race at Houston versus California International Marathon requires different strategies due to their unique course profiles,” says Farias.

-Download Your Training Plan Boston-qualifying race.
+Decker takes the same approach as Farias, stressing specificity in training for a Boston-qualifying race.
 “If a runner’s target qualifying race is flat, their strategy is reasonably straightforward.
 But for qualifying races with hills, I strongly prefer to mimic that in their training, especially on their long runs,” including downhill courses, he says.

 While these workouts are tailored to prepare you for a BQ-worthy marathon—or any marathon PR for that matter—you should also prioritize the “extras” in marathon training.
 That means nutrition and recovery, as they are just as important as completing quality workouts.